Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Main theoretical result

 \section{Main theoretical result}

-In this section, we describe the properties of Algorithm \ref{alg:structure_estimation}.
-We give the conditions under which the estimation procedure estimates the unknown graph structure consistently.
-Using notation from the last section, we give conditions under which the estimator $\widehat {SE}_n^\tau$ satisfies the following

-This property is known as {\it sparsistency}.
-We will mainly be interested in the high-dimensional case, where the dimension $p = p_n$ is comparable or even larger than the sample size $n$.
+In this section, we provide conditions under which Algorithm~\ref{alg:structure_estimation} consistently recovers the graph structure.
+In particular, we show that under suitable conditions $\mathbb{P}[\forall u\ \hat S^{\tau}_{\pm}(u) = S^{\tau}_{\pm}(u)] \xrightarrow{n \rightarrow \infty} 1$, the property known as {\it sparsistency}.
+We are mainly interested in the high-dimensional case, where the dimension $p = p_n$ is comparable or even larger than the sample size $n$.
 It is of great interest to understand the performance of the estimator under this assumption, since in many real world scenarios the dimensionality of data is large.
 Our analysis is asymptotic and we consider the model dimension $p = p_n$ to grow at a certain rate as the sample size grows.
 This essentially allows us to consider more ``complicated'' models as we observe more data points.
 Another quantity that will describe the complexity of the model is the maximum node degree $s = s_n$, which is also considered as a function of the sample size.
+Under the assumption that the true-graph structure is sparse, we will require that the maximum node degree is small, $s \ll n$.
 The main result describes the scaling of the triple $(n, p_n, s_n)$ under which the estimation procedure given in the previous section estimates the graph structure consistently.

-Since our main interest is in estimating the structure of a high-dimensional graph from a small size sample, we assume that the true structure of the graph is sparse, i.e., we assume that each node has a small number of adjacent edges.
-The $\ell_1$ regularization procedures have been proved very successful as model selection techniques in a variety of problems, and, as we show here, our method is successful in estimating the time-varying graph structure.

-In order to estimate the non-zero pattern of the vector $\thetav_{ u}^\tau$ for each node $u \in V$ we need to impose regularity conditions on the covariates in the model \eqref{eq:cond_likelihood}.
-We express these conditions in terms of the Hessian of the log-likelihood function as evaluated at the true model parameter, i.e., the Fisher information matrix.
+We will need certain regularity conditions to hold in order to prove the sparsistency result.
+These conditions are expressed in terms of the Hessian of the log-likelihood function as evaluated at the true model parameter, i.e., the Fisher information matrix.
 The Fisher information matrix $\Qv_u^{\tau} \in \mathbb{R}^{(p-1)\times(p-1)}$ is a matrix defined for each node $u \in V$ as:

 where